jcs/no_color/index.md

 [clone this site's Git repository](https://github.com/jcs/no_color) and submit a pull request.

+## Frequently Asked Questions

+1. **Why not just set `$TERM` to `dumb` or `xterm` without color support?
+Or change all color definitions in the terminal to print black?**

+	The terminal is capable of color and should be able to print color when instructed.
+	`NO_COLOR` is a hint to the software running in the terminal to suppress addition of color, not to the terminal to prevent any color from being shown.

+	It is reasonable to configure certain software such as a text editor to use color or other ANSI attributes sparingly (such as the reverse attribute for a status bar) while still desiring that other software not add color unless configured to.
+	It should be up to the user whether color is used, not the software author.

+2. **How should configuration files and command-line arguments be processed in the presence of `$NO_COLOR`?**

+	User-level configuration files and per-instance command-line arguments should override `$NO_COLOR`.
+	A user should be able to export `$NO_COLOR` in their shell configuration file as a default, but configure a specific program in its configuration file to specifically enable color.

+	This also means that software that *can* add color but doesn't by default does not need to care about `$NO_COLOR`, because it will only ever be adding color when instructed to do so (as it should be).

 ## Color libraries supporting `NO_COLOR` to disable default color output

 Software using these libraries to output color inherently support disabling